calvinlfer/streaming-analytics/README.md

 The system is comprised of three distinct modules:

 - __frontend__: provides ingestion and querying endpoints
-- __clicks-and-impressions-stream-processor__: responsible for consuming click and impression events from the journal and aggregating them
+- __clicks-and-impressions-stream-processor__: responsible for consuming click and impression events from the journal and aggregating them and pushing them to Cassandra
-- __unique-users-stream-processor__: responsible for consuming events from the journal, aggregating them and performing cardinality estimation
+- __unique-users-stream-processor__: responsible for consuming events from the journal, aggregating them and performing cardinality estimation using HyperLogLog and pushing them to Cassandra

 ### Infrastructure ###